The classification of preordered spaces in terms of monotones: complexity and optimization: Classification of preorders through real-valued monotones

 \begin{proof} Consider the preordered space in Proposition \ref{R muli-uti no strict mono}.
 Notice, since $(\chi_{i(x)})_{x \in X/\mathord{\sim}}$ is a multi-utility of cardinality $\mathfrak{c}$, strict monotone multi-utilities of cardinality $\mathfrak{c}$ and strict monotones are equivalent, by Proposition \ref{R-P multi charac}.
 Thus, they do not exist. \end{proof}

+Corollary \ref{cardin no strict mono} states that we can strengthen the bound in Proposition \ref{R muli-uti no strict mono} from the dimension to the decision space and, nonetheless, optimization principles do not exist.
+That is, optimization principles may not exist provided the amount of alternatives in the decision space is sufficiently large.
 Notice, if $X/\mathord{\sim}$ is countable, then it has countable multi-utilities (we can follow the proof in Corollary \ref{R multi-ut no inj mono}) and, by \cite[Theorem 3.1]{alcantud2016richter}, countable strict monotone multi-utilities.
 Furthermore, we can follow Corollary \ref{R multi-ut no inj mono} and Proposition \ref{R-P multi charac} to conclude that every preorder with strict monotones has strict monotone multi-utilities with the cardinality of some infinite set $I$ if $X/\mathord{\sim}$ has the cardinality of $I$.
-As we show in Proposition \ref{mulit-ut and cardi}, the converse is not true, that is, whenever multi-utilities with the cardinality of an inifinite set $I$ exist, we have $|X/\mathord{\sim}| \leq |\mathcal{P}(I)|$ with some preorders achieving equality.
+As we show in Proposition \ref{mulit-ut and cardi}, the converse is not true, that is, whenever multi-utilities with the cardinality of an infinite set $I$ exist, we have $|X/\mathord{\sim}| \leq |\mathcal{P}(I)|$ with some preorders achieving equality.
 Furthermore, the bound cannot be improved even when strict monotone multi-utilities with the cardinality of $I$ exist.
 Equivalently, we show whenever an infinite Debreu upper dense subset $I \subseteq X$ exists, then we have $w(X,\preceq) \leq |\mathcal{P}(I)|$ where $w(X,\preceq)$ is the \emph{width} of $(X,\preceq)$, that is, the maximal cardinality of the antichains\footnote{Any two elements in an antichain are incomparable.} in $X$.
 Recall we say a subset $Z\subseteq X$ is \emph{upper dense in the sense of Debreu} (or \emph{Debreu upper dense} for short) if $x \bowtie y$ implies that there exists a $z \in Z$ such that $x \bowtie z \preceq y$ \cite{hack2022representing}.\footnote{Notice, for a fixed pair $x,y \in X$ where $x \bowtie y$ holds, there exist $a_1,a_2 \in Z$ such that $x \bowtie a_1 \preceq y$ and $y \bowtie a_2 \preceq x$.}

-\begin{prop} Let $(X,\preceq)$ be a preordered space and $I$ be an infinite set.
+\begin{proposition} Let $(X,\preceq)$ be a preordered space and $I$ be an infinite set.